 A standout feature that receives special attention from visitors is the glass floor.
 Even many window companies in Calgary say that making such a design is a peak of craftsmanship.
 This section of the observation deck, with windows as its base, offers a thrilling view directly down to the streets below.
 Visitors often describe this experience as both exhilarating and a bit nerve-wracking but ultimately unforgettable.

 Are you brave enough to stand on the glass floor with the streets 190 meters below?
-Check the price and reviews here.
+Would you rather visit the revolving restaurant with 360-degrees views?
+Or maybe race up the tower’s stairs during a special yearly event?

 15. Have fun at Telus Spark Science Centre